 Our PPVs come together in a Patient and Public Advisory Group (PPAG) for peer support and to strengthen their input.
 The group meets every six to eight weeks.

-PPAG enables members to explore a range of overarching OHSEL topics, and contribute to engagement plans and activities.
-Feedback and views from PPAG have contribute in all aspects of the programme.
+PPAG enables members, from a range of backgrounds, to explore a range of overarching OHSEL topics, and contribute to engagement plans and activities.

 PPAG reading group

 A reading group, comprising members of PPAG, advises us on the content, format and accessibility of our key publications.

 The group’s input helps us to simplify our materials so that they are easy to understand.
 Materials they have advised on include the OHSEL summary strategy and case for change (August 2014); Issues Paper (March 2015), and Emerging Models Paper (September 2015).

 We also benefit from involvement and advice from local Healthwatch.
 Representatives sit on our clinical project groups and we regularly hold workshops with all the Healthwatches in south east London to discuss areas of mutual interest and developments within OHSEL.
 These discussions include how to strengthen our patient and public involvement activity.

 We hold public events to take the views of a wide range of people in our community.
 At these events, we give presentations and hold table discussions to take the views of attendees.
 We use focus groups when we need to discuss a topic or issue with a specific group of local people.